bartgrantham/dynamic-libraries-in-c-and-cpp-article/README.md

    It's important to point out that C/C++ can only resolve this data typing at compile time.
 Since type information is not baked into compiled objects, there is no way for the program to determine at run time if the function has the correct signature.
-With dynamic libraries this it's entirely up to you to make sure that you're invoking the dynamically loaded functions with the correct arguments and working with their output properly.
+With dynamic libraries this is entirely up to you to make sure that you're invoking the dynamically loaded functions with the correct arguments and working with their output properly.
 This is why it's typical to put function signatures in `.h` files so that there is a published standard for